ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 ## [[todo]]

-* Figure and Table numbering?
+* Figure and Table numbering? --> rather not.
 * Figure caption in first column, for ICE plots?
 * Or figure caption in separate column with font facing upwards (90% rotated)?
+* Features: numeric, not categorical (!)

 ## Abstract